dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

 ##### PROCEDURE

-At the moment, to change value from existing to intended, you have to:
+At the moment, to change value from existing to intended:

 | you> | <program |
 | :------------ | :--------------|